ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 ## Creating templates for pages with user input

 Then you'll have three more templates for the pages where you ask the user for the input for each of these calculations.
+We will be using the `<form>` and `<input>` tags to create the fields.
+Take note of the attributes we add.
 Here are the first two, which you should call `ctof.html` and `ftoc.html`.
 Each of these should be stored under your templates directory.

 Here's `ctof.html`: